Brazil and the United Nations: Security Council reform

 Brazil is actively engaged in the reform of the United Nations Security Council and has sought to garner support for a permanent seat with veto power.
 It formed the G4 alliance with Germany, India, and Japan for the purpose of supporting each other’s bids for permanent seats.
 Their proposal calls for an enlarged Security Council, expanded in both the permanent and non-permanent categories of membership.
 A wide coalition of member states from all regional groups of the United Nations supported the initiative.

 The United States sent strong indications to Brazil that it was willing to support its membership; albeit, without a veto.
 In June 2011, the Council on Foreign Relations recommended that the US government fully endorse the inclusion of Brazil as a permanent member of the Security Council.
 Brazil has also received backing from other permanent members: Russia, the United Kingdom, France, all nations that form Community of Portuguese Language Countries (CPLP), Chile, Indonesia, Finland, Slovenia, Australia, South Africa, Guatemala, Vietnam, the Philippines, among others.

 Peacekeeping

 A founding member of the United Nations, Brazil has a long tradition of contributing to peacekeeping operations.
 Brazil has participated in 33 United Nations peacekeeping operations and contributed with over 27,000 troops.
 Currently, Brazil contributes with more than 2,200 troops, military observers and police officers in three continents.

-Brazil has led the military component of the United Nations Stabilisation Mission in Haiti (MINUSTAH) since its establishment in 2004.
-The mission's Force Commander is Major General Fernando Rodrigues Goulart of the Brazilian Army.
-Brazil is the biggest troop contributing country to MINUSTAH, with 2,200 active military personnel.
+Brazil led the military component of the United Nations Stabilisation Mission in Haiti (MINUSTAH) from its establishment in 2004, until the dissolution of MINUSTAH in 2017 amid ongoing controversy.
+The mission's Force Commander was Major General Fernando Rodrigues Goulart of the Brazilian Army.
+Brazil was the biggest troop-contributing country to MINUSTAH, with 2,200 active military personnel.